Formal Series of Generalised Functions and Their Application to Deformation Quantisation

-One of the fundamental differences between the sets of classical and of quantum observables are ways in which we multiply them.
+One of the fundamental differences between the sets of classical and of quantum observables is a way in which we multiply their elements.
 Both of these multiplications are associative but only the quantum one is non-Abelian.
-The ring of series $C^{\infty}[\lambda^{-1},\lambda]]({\cal M})$ with the product $\bullet$ contains the deformation parameter $\lambda$ but the $\bullet$--product in it is Abelian.
-Thus the set $C^{\infty}[\lambda^{-1},\lambda]]({\cal M})$ is in fact equivalent to the `ordinary' space $C^{\infty}({\cal M})$ with the deformation parameter $\lambda$ put by hand.
+The ring of series $C^{\infty}[\lambda^{-1},\lambda]]({\cal M})$ with the product `$\bullet$' contains the deformation parameter $\lambda$ but the $\bullet$--product in it is Abelian.
+Thus the set $C^{\infty}[\lambda^{-1},\lambda]]({\cal M})$ is the `ordinary' space $C^{\infty}({\cal M})$ with the deformation parameter $\lambda$ put by hand.
 A real step towards modelling the space of quantum observables requires a nontrivial, which especially means non-Abelian, deformation of the $\bullet$--multiplication.

 Thus we introduce a $*$--product being the mapping

 which for functions $\varphi, \psi \in C^{\infty}({\cal M}) $ is of the form \be \varphi * \psi := \sum_{k=0}^{\infty}\lambda^k B_k(\varphi,\psi),\;\; \forall \; k \;\; B_k(\varphi,\psi) \in C^{\infty}({\cal M}) . \ee Several conditions are imposed on the $*$--product.
 They arise from demand, that this multiplication should have properties analogous to the product of linear operators acting in a Hilbert space. \begin{enumerate} \item The operators $B_k(\cdot,\cdot), \;\; k=0,1,2, \ldots$ are ${\mathbb C}[\lambda^{-1},\lambda]]$--bilinear. \item The operators $B_k(\cdot,\cdot), \;\; k=0,1,2, \ldots$ are local i.e.